caseman/grease/doc/tutorial/tutorial2.rst

 None of the capabilities we've coded for the player's ship mean anything unless the player can control them.
 Here we are going to see how easy it is to wire up our game logic to the keyboard.

 To do this, we are going to create our own custom |System| to house our top-level game state, logic, and keyboard bindings.
 Because the example game is simple, we can easily fit all of these things into a single system class.
+In a more complex games, it may be more appropriate to separate these things into separate systems.

 Remember that systems are behavioral aspects of our application, and are invoked each time step.
 So they are the perfect place to define and glue together the logic for the game.